How to Train Your Dragon (novel series): How to Ride a Dragon's Storm (2008)

 Madguts the Murderous invites the Bog-burglars and the Hairy Hooligans to join the Murderous Tribe for an Intertribal Friendly Swimming race.
 The winner, to be defined as the last person back, may have a single request granted by the three Chiefs.
 Madguts, Stoick and Big Boobied Bertha set off to the water more slowly than the others, more certain that they will win the race.
-During the race, Hiccup, Camicazi and Fishlegs are taken to a ship, along with their hunting dragons.
+During the race, Hiccup, Camicazi and Fishlegs are kidnapped and taken to a ship, along with their hunting dragons.
 On the ship are Madguts, Norbert the Nutjob, and Gumboil.
-Norbert has asked Madguts to take Hiccup, Camicazi and Fishlegs to the boat in order to get them out of the race.
+Madguts has agreed to have Norbert take Hiccup, Camicazi and Fishlegs to his boat in order to get them out of the race.
+Madguts puts Stoick and Bertha in jail and promises he will execute them as his reward for winning the race in three months.

-Hiccup discovers there are slaves called the Northern Wanderers on the boat.
+Hiccup discovers there are slaves called the Northern Wanderers on the boat, who nearly kill him.
+They spare his life, on the condition that he helps them escape.
+The Wanderers tattoo Hiccup with the Slavemark, a Viking symbol which now means he is technically a slave.
+However, he can hide it under his helmet.
 Hiccup escapes with the Wanderers.
-After all Wanderers are safe on the emergency boats, Hiccup falls off the boat and lands on an iceberg, and is chased into a cave, where he wakes up a Leviathorgan.
+After all Wanderers are safe on the emergency boats, Hiccup falls off the boat and lands on an iceberg, and is chased into a cave, where he wakes up on the back of a Leviathorgan.
 Hiccup gets back onto the boat as a storm breaks out, and the Leviathorgan attacks the ship.
 Norbert and Hiccup fight on the top of the ship.
 Lightning strikes Norbert's axe and it enters the sea, killing the Leviathorgan.
 Hiccup falls off the mast and is rescued by Fishlegs and Camicazi, who are themselves rescued by the Wanderers.
 The three fly to Berk on Norbert's flying machine, which the Wanderers had collected.
 The machine works well, but as they near Berk, the machine breaks and crashes into the ocean.
 Hiccup and his friends come just in time.
-Because Hiccup is the last person back, he demands Madguts to sing a love song at the next "Thing" while dressed up as an "ickle pretty shepherdess".
+Because Hiccup is the last person back, he demands Madguts sing a love song at the next "Thing" while dressed up as an "ickle pretty shepherdess".

-It is revealed that in turn for his life, the Northern Wanderers have tattooed Hiccup with the Slavemark, a Viking symbol which now means he is technically a slave.
-However, he can hide the Slavemark under his helmet and so now will have to wear his helmet forever.
+Hiccup reflects that he will have the Slavemark for the rest of his life.
+Hiccup now realises that he wants to be a great King who abolishes slavery and who founds a New Word in the Old World, not far across the ocean.